AnastasiaKarpenko/Android_Stormy/README.md

 A weather app that shows weather forecast of the user's current location: current forecast, 7 days forecast, hourly forecast

-Topics covered in this project:
+Topics learnt in this project:

 - Networking
 - OkHttp library